 The Heritage Black Bay draws its most characteristic features from past models in the brand’s history.
 Its general lines, domed dial and crystal were inspired by the first TUDOR diving watches.
 It features the particularly prominent winding crown from the famous 7924 reference of 1958, aka the Big Crown, while its characteristic angular hands, known as snowflake, were borrowed from the TUDOR watches used by the French National Navy in the 1970s.

-In 2015, TUDOR released the first mechanical movement in its history to have been developed, manufactured and assembled in-house.
-A high-performance calibre of excellent precision and proven robustness, the TUDOR MT5602 Manufacture movement offers a 70-hour power reserve meaning that its wearer can, for example, take off the watch on Friday evening and put it on again on Monday morning without having to wind it.
+In 2015, TUDOR announced its first Manufacture Calibre in its history.
+A high-performance movement of excellent precision and proven robustness, the TUDOR MT5602 Manufacture Calibre offers a 70-hour power reserve meaning that its wearer can, for example, take off the watch on Friday evening and put it on again on Monday morning without having to wind it.

 Beating to a frequency of 28,800 beats/hour or 4Hz, the movement is regulated by a variable inertia oscillator with silicon balance spring, held in place by a traversing bridge - a guarantee of its robustness.
 The movement is certified by the Swiss Official Chronometer Testing Institute (COSC).